TAKE ON CASTLETON.

 This route covers a mix of marked paths, grass and some muddy and boggy areas.
 We advise trail or fell running shoes if you have them to give you more grip on the hills and muddy areas.
 While this is definitely not a course to be setting a personal best at, trail shoes will help you get a faster time.

 The course goes over the top of several peaks.
-These areas can get cold and the weather change quickly - even in September.
-Please bring spare layers and dress appropriately for the conditions.
+These areas can get cold and the weather can change quickly so please bring spare layers and dress appropriately for the conditions.